All Episodes

 They've not been exposed to it.

-So I do think that it is possible to have uh a very negative Clinton impact on that group.
+So I do think that it is possible to have a very negative Clinton impact on that group.

 I do.

-Let's take a brief time out, my friends, and we'll roll right on right after this.
+My friends, we'll roll right on right after this.

 You know, I'll tell you the way to look at this.

-If you really want to know how to look at this, it's very as far as the millennials are concerned, and you brought up, Donald Trump is running negative ads about Hillary, or is Donald Trump doing the job the American media refuses to do.
+Donald Trump is running negative ads about Hillary, or is Donald Trump doing the job the American media refuses to do?

-Is Donald Trump telling people who don't know things, things they don't know that the media won't tell them, or is he engaged in just smears?
+Is Donald Trump telling people who don't know things, things they don't know, that the media won't tell them, or is he engaged in just smears?

 And I think the odds are it's going to be seen as the opposite.